tmtvl/raku-most-wanted/data-sources/requests-from-authors.md

 # Requests from Module and App Authors

-These are core features and/or base modules that various authors need before they can build/port their modules and apps to Perl 6.
+These are core features and/or base modules that various authors need before they can build/port their modules and apps to Raku.

 ## __sri, primary author of Mojo/Mojolicious